How to Perform a Load Check on a Polyphase Transformer-rated Watt-hour Meter

 What are test switches for?

 Every now and then in the electric metering field you will run across a transformer rated metering installation that does not have a test switch.
 Is this a good thing or a bad thing?
 Most CT rated installations require that test switches be installed.
-These switches can be used for a few different things.
+These switches can be used for a few different things, like performing a load check.
 To test the meter, to shunt the CT’s, to safely remove the CT rated meter from service and they can also be used to check the voltage and the amperage on the service without actually having to open an enclosure or go into a fence.

 Why do certain installations not utilize test switches?
 The answer here would most likely be cost.
 The meter bases or CT rated installations that you will typically find without test switches are form 3s and form 4s meter bases.
 Form 3s and form 4s meters are many times found on large residences and sometimes large temporary services such as construction services or school trailers that are not thought to be in service very long.
 The cost of installing the test switch along with the cost of the larger meter base to hold the test switch is often times a deterrent.
 Also, in the case of residences one could argue that they just do not use enough power to justify putting a large meter base and test switch on the wall because the meter will be changed out when all of the form 2s meters are changed on their neighbors homes.